ibm-cloud-docs/containers/cs_versions.md

 </td></tr>
 <tr>
 <td>RBAC for `default` `ServiceAccount`</td>
-<td><p>The administrator `ClusterRoleBinding` for the `default` `ServiceAccount` in the `default` namespace is removed.
-If your applications rely on this RBAC policy to access the Kubernetes API, [update your RBAC policies](https://kubernetes.io/docs/admin/authorization/rbac/#api-overview).</p>
+<td><p>The administrator `ClusterRoleBinding` for the `default` `ServiceAccount` in the `default` namespace is removed for improved cluster security.
+Applications that run in the `default` namespace no longer have cluster administrator privileges to the Kubernetes API, and might encounter RBAC DENY permission errors.
+If your applications rely on these privileges, [create RBAC authorization resources](https://kubernetes.io/docs/admin/authorization/rbac/#api-overview) for your apps.</p>
-  <p>As you update your app RBAC policies, you might want to revert temporarily to the previous policy `default`.
-Copy, save, and apply the following files with the `kubectl apply -f FILENAME` command. <strong>Note</strong>: Revert to give yourself time to update all your app RBAC policies, and not as a long-term solution.</p>
+  <p>As you update your app RBAC policies, you might want to revert temporarily to the previous `default`.
+Copy, save, and apply the following files with the `kubectl apply -f FILENAME` command. <strong>Note</strong>: Revert to give yourself time to update all your application resources, and not as a long-term solution.</p>

   <p><pre class="codeblock">
   <code>